 Every investigation is expected to proceed with due diligence and every effort is made to complete each investigation within a reasonable time period.
 If a complaing party is not satisfied with the findings of the Department concerning their complaint they may contact the Chief of Police.

-All investigations of personnel complaints and any discipline imposed are confidential as they are peace officer personnel files.
+Per California Penal Code 832.7, investigations of personnel complaints and discipline imposed are confidential as they are peace officer personnel files.
 These files cannot be released to anyone other than the respective employee without a lawful process.
 One such process is a "Pitchess Motion", a process by which an attorney can petition the Court for a legal order to compel a police agency to disclose certain information contained in the officer's personnel record.

 Make a Complaint